The Future of Fulbright

 “I learned to sing in languages I could not speak, in a tonal system I did not understand, and in a place I had never been.
 But slowly and surely, the songs settled on my heart and the field became home.
 Fulbright taught me that bravery is a daily act, and as we practice, our ability to be courageous grows.” – Geetha Somayajula, Fulbright U.S. Student to India

-“I have learned that even when my family home runs out of water, is overrun by insects I don't recognize swarming on the bed; when strikes block transportation and commerce--there's always a way to be creative, to be in community, to persist, and thrive.
-I have learned to be brave with being out of control of things in my environment and to embrace precarity.” - Melisa Cahnmann-Taylor, Fulbright U.S. Scholar to Mexico
+“I have learned that even when my family home runs out of water, is overrun by insects I don’t recognize swarming on the bed; when strikes block transportation and commerce–there’s always a way to be creative, to be in community, to persist, and thrive.
+I have learned to be brave with being out of control of things in my environment and to embrace precarity.” – Melisa Cahnmann-Taylor, Fulbright U.S. Scholar to Mexico

 “Fulbright taught me the value of putting myself out there to form new relationships, even when the cultural divide in terms of life experience and world view may seem wide.” – Courtney Welton-Mitchell, Fulbright U.S. Scholar to Malaysia